Native American Work Team and Resources

 Contact the Synod Office for further worship resources.

-December – Treaty Days The Treaty of Medicine Creek was signed in December.
+December – The Treaty of Medicine Creek was signed on December 26, 1854.

 NAWT Totel Pole